 A summer visit to Lac Vert

-🍃Summertime🍃 is when the Lac Vert’s emerald green colour is at its sharpest!
-It is truly magical, with the reflections of🌲green trees in the green water enhancing the green experience!
+🍃 Summertime 🍃 is when the Lac Vert’s emerald green colour is at its sharpest!
+It is truly magical, with the reflections of🌲green trees in the green water enhancing the whole green experience!

 Further family activities nearby

 Unless you opt to do a longer walk, a visit to Lac Vert is at most a half-day affair, allowing for other activities if you have a willing group!
 You have plenty of options in Plaine-Joux and Plateau d’Assy!

 Plaine-Joux – you may decide to park here, in which case you’ll have plenty of choices!
-During the warmer months (before Passy Plaine-Joux turns into a family ski resort!), there is plenty of space to run around and to kick a ball, watch the parapentes taking off on a clear day . . . or you could visit the Maison de la Réserve Naturelle de Passy, or try out the accrobranches ® Passy Plain’Wood (do check opening hours out of main summer season ).
+During the warmer months (before Passy Plaine-Joux turns into a family ski resort!), there is plenty of space to run around and to kick a ball, watch the parapentes taking off on a clear day . . . or you could visit the Maison de la Réserve Naturelle de Passy (good to know: the accrobranches ® Passy Plain’Wood has SHUT).

 🌻 Le Jardin des Cimes – on the drive from Plaine-Joux to Plateau d’Assy, you will pass this delightful alpine garden (open end of May until end of September).
 This magical spot is a firm favourite chez MBFF; read more about it here;

 Plateau d’Assy – if you drive back down to the valley floor through Plateau d’Assy, then you can’t miss the 1930s tuberculosis sanitoriums: huge and often garishly coloured buildings on bends of the road (these are the ones still in use), and then on the plateau itself you’ll see many that are in a state of total or half-abandon . . .
-Plateau d’Assy is a fascinating place, rich in both medical and and also art history, and it is worth exploring!
+Plateau d’Assy is a fascinating place, rich in both medical and also art history, and it is worth exploring!